Introduction to Solar Cost

 Installation and Labor: What’s the Price?

-Labor and installation are critical to getting your solar system up and running.
 The complexity of your installation (roof type, system size, and wiring needs) will affect the cost.

 In Nigeria, you can expect installation fees to range between ₦100,000 and ₦500,000.